diegojuan2104/APIProject/README.md

-# APIS PRACTICE
+# APIS PRACTICE - MyLinks

 ## BOOKMARKS SIMULATOR - BROWSER MARKERS

-Create a web page where you can register internet links that are of interest.
+Create a web page where you can register interest internet links.
-For example you can save links to youtube videos, images, pages.
+For example, you can save links to youtube videos, images, pages.
-The data to be entered are url (required), name (required), description (optional)
+The data to be entered are URL (required), name (required), description (optional)

 ### Items to qualify